Last Updated on September 11, 2023

-Those of us of a certain age can probably remember dashing around on holiday searching for a three day old British newspaper so we could catch up with the news.
+Those of us of a certain age can probably remember dashing around on holiday searching for a three-day old British newspaper so we could catch up with the news.
 There were usually a few about but normally at hugely inflated prices and worse still it was often just the Daily Mirror available.
 It did perhaps help us enjoy our holidays more, isolated from all the terrible news that usually seems to dominate UK TV at least!

 Of course, this has now changed completely in the digital age.
 Anyone with a phone, tablet or laptop can keep up to date with all the local news easily while travelling.
 Even in the most remote locations, there’s likely to be an internet or wireless connection available somewhere.
 This is all you really need to access most of the UK’s News media which is mostly available online.